swift-emacs/swift-mode/README.md

 }
 ```

+That is, we have to indent the closing brace with offset if it is a part of expressions while it should be aligned with the beginning of the statement/declaration if it is a part of a statement/declaration.

-Then, how should we indent this when the cursor is before `@`?
+Then, how should we indent the following code when the cursor is before `@`?

 ```swift
 var x = foo